JustAGhosT/home-lab-setup/docs/bicep/vpn-gateway.md

 The template is designed with cost optimization in mind:

-1. The `deployVpnGateway` parameter defaults to `false`, allowing the subnet to be created without deploying the costly gateway
+1. The `enableVpnGateway` parameter defaults to `false`, allowing the subnet to be created without deploying the costly gateway
 2. The Basic SKU is used by default to minimize costs (~$27/month vs. $127+/month for higher SKUs)
 3. Split tunneling is enabled by default to reduce bandwidth usage